 - Its spring core foam cushioning offers great comfort and support.
 It has enough given to cradle your jolts.

-- It is built sturdily, metal frame and designed to last a long time.
+- It is built sturdily, metal frame, and is designed to last a long time.
 If used properly, you’ll get a lot of bang for your buck out of this recliner.

 Summary: If you want to veer away from standard configuration recliners, it’s hard to find one that better than The Odelia.
 Its unique appearance and swivel features can elevate any spot of your house.

 6. Baby Relax Mikayla – High-Quality Swivel Gliding Recliner For Nursing